TeodorLys/ArduinoMixer/README.md

 ### Exclusion:
 You can exclude programs.
-For example: if you exclude the "system" audio session, it will not show up on the screen
+For example: if you exclude the "system" audio session, it will not show up on the screen.
+This always take priority!

 ### Rename:
 Since ArduinoMixer gets the process name of all sessions it might be a weird name.